Configurable photonic simulator for quantum field dynamics

 Therein, $P_{N} = [ p_{1}, \ldots, p_{N} ]^{\intercal}$ is composed of the real and orthonormal eigenvectors $p_{j}$ of $H^{\phi}$ (and $H^{\pi})$.
 The ratio of the corresponding eigenvalues $\lambda^{\phi}_{j}$ and $\lambda^{\pi}_{j}$ is related to the squeezing amplitudes

 while the phase shifts and symplectic eigenvalues $d_j$ of $H$ are given by

+In App.~\ref{subsubsec:BeamSplitterArray}, we consider one of the possible schemes to further decompose the interferometer layers with beam splitters only.
+There, we also show how gauge redundancies can be used to minimize the number of gates.

-The triangular structure of the BS layers is dictated by Eq. \eqref{eq:NModeBeamSplitter}, see the zoom-in in Fig.~\hyperref[fig:OTA]{2}.
-It remains to find the BS parameters, for which we apply a standard iterative scheme, see App.~\ref{subsubsec:BeamSplitterArray}.
-Given a Hamiltonian matrix $H$, all circuit parameters can be calculated using~\cite{GitHub}.
+Given a Hamiltonian matrix $H$, all circuit parameters can be calculated using a dedicated software package we made publicly available under~\cite{GitHub}.

-The intuition behind the OTA is straightforward: the first beam-splitter layer diagonalizes the Hamiltonian matrix, thereby decoupling the modes.
+The intuition behind the OTA is straightforward: the first interferometer layer diagonalizes the Hamiltonian matrix, thereby decoupling the modes.
 The following squeezer layer equalizes the prefactors of the fields $\phi$ and $\pi$, after which the (now independent) modes are evolved in time by phase shifters.
-Then, the second pair of a squeezer and beam-splitter layer transforms back to the original basis.
+Then, the second pair of a squeezer and interferometer layer transforms back to the original basis.
 As we will discuss in Sec.~\ref{sec:Simulation}, the phase shift parameters $d_j$ often reduce to the dispersion relation $\omega_j$ of the field theory of interest.
-Further, we remark that the number of gates required by the OTA scales quadratically with the number of modes $N$, i.e.,